1944 - 2019

 Raymond Einar Grimson, beloved husband of Alexis Grimson of Brooks, passed away in Calgary on Wednesday, July 3, 2019 at the age of 75 years.

-The service in celebration of Ray’s life will be held at the Heritage Inn Hotel & Convention Centre, 1217 - 2 Street West, Brooks on Saturday, August 10, 2019 at 2:00 P.M.
-A private committal service will follow at the Brooks Cemetery.
+The service in celebration of Ray’s life was held at the Heritage Inn Hotel & Convention Centre, 1217 - 2 Street West, Brooks on Saturday, August 10, 2019 at 2:00 P.M.
+A private committal service followed at the Brooks Cemetery.

 Besides his loving wife Alexis, Ray is survived by his sons Gavin (Angelina) Grimson of Calgary and their children Alissa and Austin; Corby (Terri) Grimson of Taber and their children Erik and Jayna; sisters Marilyn (Ernie) Rowein of Sundre and Gail Grimson of Sylvan Lake as well as numerous brothers in-law, sisters in-law, nieces, nephews and cousins.